AgathaZareth/Capstone_Project/README.md

 ### P Values and confidence intervals

-Up until this point p-values have been the primary focus, with all features included or excluded in or from the model based on this value, more specifically, in this case, the threshold of 0.05 or greater.
-In the summary report, p-values are in the column `P > |t|` and rounded to 3 digits.

-Applied to a regression model, p-values associated with coefficient estimates indicate the probability of observing the associated coefficient given that the null-hypothesis is true.
-In this case the null hypothesis is:
-There is NO relationship between the associated coefficient - "a teams cumulative runs", "a teams cumulative walks", and "a teams cumulative strikeouts" - and the the teams percentage of wins in their regular season games.
-This null hypothesis can be rejected when the p value is below 0.05.

-Rejecting the null hypothesis at an alpha level of 0.05 is the equivalent for having a 95% confidence interval around the coefficient that does not include zero.
-The confidence intervals are in the two last columns to the right of `P > |t|`, in this case it is 95%, derived from the shown range `[0.025 0.975]`.
-Using `Runs Sum` as an example: The confidence interval for `Runs Sum` is [4.373, 7.194] meaning that there is a 95% chance that the actual coefficient value is in that range.
-Note this is why it is important this range does not span 0, this would indicate an uncertainty of having either a positive or negative correlation, it can't be both.

-As the measurement of how likely a coefficient is measured by our model through chance, p-values are undoubtedly important, however, they are not the only important metric when analyzing the statsmodel summary report.
+All p values are below .05, and all confidence intervals do not span zero.

 ### R squared

-R-squared is the measurement of how much of the independent variable is explained by changes in our dependent variables.
-In this case, the r squared value of 0.727 tells us:

-**This final linear regression model is able to explain 72.7% of the variability observed in regular season percentage of wins.**
+This final linear regression model is able to explain 72.7% of the variability observed in regular season percentage of wins.

-Because r squared will always increase as features are added (in this case 3 as shown in 'Df Model:' on the summary report) we should also look at the adjusted r squared to get a better understanding of how the model is performing.

 ### Adjusted R squared

-Adjusted r squared takes into account the number of features in the model by penalizing the R-squared formula based on the number of variables.
-If the two were significantly different it could be that some variables are not contributing to your model’s R-squared properly.
-In this case:

-**The adjusted r squared is essentially the same as the r squared, just 0.7% difference, so we can be confident, as stated above, in the 72.7% reliability of this model.**
+The adjusted r squared is essentially the same as the r squared, just 0.7% difference, so we can be confident, as stated above, in the 72.7% reliability of this model.

 ###  F statistic and Prob(f-statistic)

-The f statistic is also important.
-More easily understood is the prob(f-statistic), it uses the F statistic to tell the accuracy of the null hypothesis, or whether it is accurate that the variables’ effects are 0.
-In this case, it is telling us there is 0.00% of this.

-**The Prob (F-statistic) of 1.46e-32 tells us, there is 0% chance that any experimentally observed difference is due to chance alone.**
+The Prob (F-statistic) of 1.46e-32 tells us, there is 0% chance that any experimentally observed difference is due to chance alone.

-This essentially translates to: an underlying causal relationship __*does*__ exist between the 3 independent variables used in the model and the dependent variable of % of wins.

 ### Cond.
 No

-A condition number of 10-30 indicates multicollinearity, and a condition number above 30 indicates strong multicollinearity.

-**This summary report give a condition number of 3.65, well below 10, indicating there are no multicollinearity issues.**
+This summary report give a condition number of 3.65, well below 10, indicating there are no multicollinearity issues.

-This is important because multicollinearity among independent variables will result in less reliable statistical inferences and making it hard to determine how the independent variables influence the dependent variable individually.

 ## Limitations
 There are 2 limitations in this current model: